-It is important for a Course Professor to be in communication with students receiving accommodations in his/her class.
+It is important for a course professor or instructor to be in communication with students receiving accommodations in his/her class.
 The best resource Labouré College can provide a student with learning differences is open communication about his/her learning needs.